mikej96/php-web-screenshot/README.md

 # Website to PDF Converter

-A simple PHP command-line tool that converts websites to PDF documents with full JavaScript support.
+A simple PHP command-line tool that screenshots websites with full JavaScript support.

 ## Requirements